 Learn more

-The 4 Day SOS Training Conference is the place for all professionals to begin when starting to use the SOS Approach to Feeding to treat children with feeding challenges.
-In this main training conference, Day 1 will cover basic learning principles that apply to the child in the NICU and the young infant, as well as with any older child.
-Day 1 will also cover the skills learned for feeding across the first 2 years of life from an oral motor standpoint.
-On Day 2, you will review the fundamental motor and sensory skills required for learning to eat, as well as general treatment strategies for children of all ages.
-Day 3 and Day 4 teach specific SOS techniques for all children, with a focus on children between 6 months and 6 years old.
+The SOS Approach to Feeding Main Training Conference is the place for all professionals to begin when starting to use the SOS Approach to Feeding to treat children with feeding challenges.
+In this main training conference, participants will be taught basic learning principles that apply to the child in the NICU and the very young infant, as well as with any older child.
+Participants will then learn the foundational skills that all children need to acquire for efficient feeding across the first 2 years of life including oral motor, postural, motor, sensory, cognitive and psycho social skills.
+Additionally, participants are taught general treatment strategies for children of all ages, and the specific SOS techniques which comprise the core of the SOS Approach to Feeding program used to treat children with feeding and growth challenges.
+In the main training conference, there is a focus on children between 6 months and 6 years old, with discussion of applications for older children, adolescents and young adults.

-After taking the SOS Approach to Feeding course, you will want to take will be the Advanced Workshop = Feeding the 6-16 Month Old Child – which is offered on-line.
+After taking the SOS Approach to Feeding Main Training Conference, we recommend that you take the Advanced Workshop = Feeding the 6-16 Month Old Child – which is offered online.
 You may also be interested in some of the other Advanced Workshops, depending on the types of children you are working with.
 Finally, if you will be treating infants, it will be important to take an Infant Feeding Course specifically.
-The best one out there is Dr. Erin Ross’ SOFFI 2-day course.
-You can go to www.feedingfundamentals.com for more information.
-If you are going to be treating a lot of children who come out of the NICU, you should also consider taking the Fragile Infant Feeding Institute 4-5 day course after SOFFI.
+The best one out there is Dr. Erin Ross’ SOFFI course.
+For details, please visit Dr. Ross’ website at www.feedingfundamentals.com.

 Attending the SOS Approach to Feeding Conference provides training in how to use the SOS Approach to Feeding program.
 Upon completion of the conference, you will receive a Certificate of Attendance.
 This allows you to immediately begin to treat and provide therapy to patients.
 However, this is NOT Certification in SOS and does not allow a professional to say that they are Certified in SOS.
 Certification in SOS is only acquired through the SOS Certification Program (pre-requisite for the certification program is the completion of the SOS Approach to Feeding Conference).